Office of the Deputy Vice-Chancellor Māori

 PVC Maori/Iwi Studies · Office of Deputy Vice-Chancellor (Māori)

-Cecilia Tuiomanufili is the Māori Scholarships and Relationships Coordinator who manages the scholarship funds for the Taihonoa programme.
-She is a connector of people, fostering engagement between the Iho (Te Herenga Waka) and the Pae (Iwi partners, Māori organisations, Stakeholders) and facilitates iwi-led initiatives that benefit tauira Māori on their education journey while studying at Te Herenga Waka.
+Cecilia Tuiomanufili (Te Whānau a Apanui, Ngāruahine, Ngāpuhi) is the Pouhere / Māori Scholarships and Relationships Coordinator.
+She manages the scholarship funds for the Taihonoa programme, fostering engagement between the Iho (the university) and the Pae (iwi partners, Māori organisations, stakeholders).

 Linda profile picture